qbg/syntax-rules/README.md

 treated in one of two ways: a symbol having a top-level definition becomes namespace-qualified, and a symbol that does not is automatically gensym'd.
 All special forms that do not `#'resolve` are treated as literal symbols.

+## Additional functions/macros

+`#'qbg.syntax-rules/syntax` takes some template (and optionally a vector of literals) and fills in the template using the result of the current match.
+This is the mechanism to gain access to the values of pattern variables in a guard.

+`#'qbg.syntax-rules/absent?` is a function that takes the name of a pattern variable (a symbol) and returns true if the pattern variable has not been bound in the current match.

 ## Examples